CoolRobotsAndStuff/seq/README.md

 ### Inner workings

-The concept itself is quite simple, and it's reminiscent of [protothreads](https://dunkels.com/adam/pt/).
+The concept itself is quite simple.
 It can be boiled down to:

 ```c
 #include <stdio.h>